kishanbishwakarma0/oss-audit-24BAI10352/README.md

 ## About This Project

-This repository contains the shell scripts for the Open Source Audit capstone project.
-The chosen software is **Git** — the distributed version control system originally written by Linus Torvalds in 2005 after proprietary tools failed the Linux kernel community.
+This repository contains the shell scripts for my Open Source Audit capstone project.
+I chose Git, which was created by Linus Torvalds in 2005 when the Linux community needed a better tool since the earlier ones were not working well.

-The audit covers Git's origin story, its GPL v2 license, ethical questions in open-source development, Git's Linux footprint, and its place in the FOSS ecosystem.
+In this audit, I covered how Git started, its GPL v2 license, some ethical aspects of open source, how Git is used in Linux, and its role in the FOSS ecosystem.

 ---